coderkearns/dexcom/README.md

 # dexcom

-A simple javascript library for reading glucose data from the Dexcom Share API.
+A simple non-official javascript library for reading glucose data from the Dexcom Share API.
 ## Installation

 ### Browser